nurislamkalmanbetov/hh_app/README.md

-# IWEX CRM
+# Headhunter APP
-This is CRM system for recruiting agency. s is a Customer Relationship Management System designed for Warehouses.
+This is work experience system for recruiting agency. s is a Customer Relationship Management System designed for Warehouses.
 To get started just clone this repo and keep the following steps.</p>

 <b>Development Version</b>